GLOBAL MARKETS-Shares slip, yields rise as market awaits a likely hawkish Fed

 U.S. economy: Surprising to the upside https://tmsnrt.rs/3ZgV78S

-(Reporting by Herbert Lash, additional reporting by Harry Robertson in London, Kevin Buckland in Tokyo and Lewis Jackson in Sydney; Editing by Marguerita Choy and Chizu Nomiyama)
+(Reporting by Herbert Lash, additional reporting by Harry Robertson in London, Kevin Buckland in Tokyo and Lewis Jackson in Sydney; Editing by Marguerita Choy, Chizu Nomiyama and Deepa Babington)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))